Name: Flower Monument (Cvjetni spomenik), but commonly referred to as 'Stone Flower' (Kameni Cvijet)

 Photo 13: A page from 1944 version of Jama which included grisly drawings by Edo Murtić & Zlatko Prica

 The poem was first published by the Partisan illegal presses in 1944, before the war's end.
 The publication of the book included grisly and graphic drawings of the horrors Kovačić describes in his poem drawn by Croatian artists Edo Murtić and Zlatko Prica (Photo 13).
 In the days of Yugoslavia, this poetic work was studied in elementary school by students across the country.
-However, with the change in political climate in modern Croatia, its teaching is no longer as widespread, as many remnants of Yugoslavia's anti-fascist heritage have fallen out of favor with its current government administration.
+Any child reading this plaque's inscription during the Yugoslav era would have immediately been familiar with this poem and recognized what it was referring to.
+However, with the change in the political climate in modern Croatia, its teaching is no longer as widespread, as many remnants of Yugoslavia's anti-fascist heritage have fallen out of favor with its current government administration.

 Slideshow - Jasenovac Museum